FOREX-Euro falls to 3-week low vs dollar on Greece delay

 "There are no answers on how Greece will be treated ...
 If there is no resolution it poses risks for the euro," said Carl Hammer, chief currency strategist at SEB in Stockholm.

 SEB have a forecast for the euro to fall to $1.25 by the end of the first quarter, but Hammer said it could reach this level sooner.
-A break below support around $1.29 would open up a move towards the lows hit in the middle of last month.
+A break below support around $1.29 would open up a move towards the mid-January low around $1.2624, he said.

-EU sources said the euro zone is examining ways of holding back parts or even all of Greece's second bailout funds while still avoiding a disorderly default next month.
+EU sources said the euro zone is examining ways of holding back parts or even all or even all of Greece's second bailout funds while still avoiding a disorderly default when bond repayments are due next month.

-Uncertainty over a bailout, and whether policymakers could hold back funds without triggering a messy default, stopped the euro benefiting from news that Greek party leaders have met the final two demands set by international lenders.
+"The talk of delaying the bailout package is raising uncertainty.
+It's not clear whether Athens will be able to secure funds needed to redeem bonds on March 20," said Sumino Kamei, senior analyst at Bank of Tokyo-Mitsubishi UFJ in Tokyo.

+Greece has 14.5 billion euros of debt repayments due that day, which it cannot pay without the help of international lenders.
+Traders are unsure how policymakers would be able to hold back bailout funds without triggering a messy default.

 If the Greece situation is not contained fears will quickly grow that other highly indebted euro zone countries may follow.